Porges/email-validate-hs/So you want to validate an email address.md

 So you want to validate an email address...
 ---

 This is a list of RFCs that are related to parsing and validating an email address.
 Yes, you will need all of them in some way or another.
+(And no, this library does not do everything correctly - it's lacking all the Unicode support.)

 I've tried to avoid listing obsoleted RFCs, so for example we have 5322 instead of 2822 and 5321 instead of 2821.